rulehub/rulehub/README.md

 ## Minimal quick start

-This is a tiny fast‑path to see the repo structure and run a basic validation.
+This is a tiny fast-path to see the repo structure and run a basic validation.
 For a full walkthrough, head to the docs.

 1. Clone and enter the repository